 Delivery Models Overview

 With one single line item, Delivery Models allow you to finely control the distribution of your programmatic ads separately from the prices you bid for those ads.
-This unique capability dynamically shifts budget according to your instructions while ensuring full delivery.
+This unique capability dynamically shifts the budget according to your instructions while ensuring full delivery.
 Together with Beeswax's flexible suite of Bring-Your-Own-Algorithm (BYOA) tools, Delivery Models unlocks a whole new dimension of optimization, performance, and efficiency.

 The following examples help to demonstrate how Delivery Models can be utilized as well as break down some of their possible use cases.

 - You need to deliver a campaign in full with $10,000, and pace evenly at a flat $10 CPM.

 - Your company has unique access to its own ‘owned and operated (O&O) supply sources, so you ideally want to maximize delivery on these sites/apps.

 - As a secondary option, you also have a second tier of inventory via a set of deal IDs with partner sites.

 - Finally, you want to use the open exchange, but only if required and preferably as little as possible.